Abstract

 Our sample provides examples of the full range of amalgamation of gig apps with other aspects of mobile media use.
 Some users feel compelled to check for new jobs constantly (or make use of the push notification feature of most gig apps to get the phone to “ping” whenever a new job becomes available).
 Other users install the app, create a profile, do not succeed in finding a job immediately, and then promptly forget that they have the app installed.
 To the extent a pattern can be found, it is that users are opportunistic about amalgamating the gig apps into their regular, daily checking cycles: they check the app intensively when they need to get a job, and then ignore it until they need a new one.
 Sarah’s (20) experience is typical: she describes checking the app every day—sometimes both in the morning and in the evening—around the time when she first started using it (in 2018–2019), but then as she got other (not app-mediated) freelance jobs she liked better, she started checking the app less frequently (every or every other week).
 Some users did find that chasing jobs via gig apps added some pressure to both app use and job seeking: “So if you’re not at your phone or have access to it when the notification comes, you have no chance of getting the job, most times” (Olga, 20s).
 When users experienced a decrease in jobs offered via the app, the amalgamation of app use into their regular mobile phone use also changed: “When it was at its most, and I got the most push notices [for jobs; authors’ note], I could get like five, ten a day, and now it’s maybe five a week, at most” (Susan, 30s).

 Another potential form of amalgamation is integrating the app into other practices directly related to the gig work itself; notably keeping in touch with the employer (if the work situation itself does not include direct contact with the employer, as was common for some types of work).
 Interestingly, some users even found it difficult to interact with employers on the app (due to lack of features and/or due to poor app performance), which obviously made it more difficult to amalgamate app use even into work routines directly to respondents’ gig work.
 It is a common demand made by the gig companies, and built into the gig platforms/apps, that all contact between worker and employer is conducted via the app (presumably in order to make sure the parties do not just use the app to connect and then make employment arrangements outside the app).
-This demand sometimes amounts to a You don’t get each other’s contact details /. . ./ Even when you have approved it, you don’t get it, they’ve redesigned the app so that you can only call via the app but that number just goes to a switchboard that doesn’t work at all, I have to write things in the comments field and just hope that they respond, like I have to write “What’s the name on your door?”
+This demand sometimes amounts to a de facto prohibition of amalgamation that creates practical difficulties: You don’t get each other’s contact details /. . ./ Even when you have approved it, you don’t get it, they’ve redesigned the app so that you can only call via the app but that number just goes to a switchboard that doesn’t work at all, I have to write things in the comments field and just hope that they respond, like I have to write “What’s the name on your door?”
 “How do I get through your gate?,” (Matthew, 30s)

 The app making it more difficult to contact employers directly sometimes also worked to the workers’ advantage.
 Petra (<20) reported using an app where workers clocked in and out of work through the app, without the direct supervision of an employer (i.e. a kind of honor system).
 She frequently “forgot” to clock out using the app, thereby getting paid for a few extra hours, and one of her friends who used the same app simply did not show up for work tasks sometimes but instead clocked in and out from home (still getting paid, suffering no apparent sanction).